denoland/std/agents/test-assessor.md

 There are only two steps you are allowed to do to complete your task:

-First, read in the file from the "Thread Path" using the function "test-case-runner_openai".
+First, use the test-case-runner:openai function to read the thread file specified by threadPath.
 Think carefully about the information you receive back.

-Second, call the "test-case-runner_assessment" function.
+Second, analyze the information and then call the test-case-runner:assessment function with your assessment.
 Be brief - do not repeat the expectation or the contents of the thread file verbatim - summarize.